+Potatoes constitute a vital part of Norwegian cuisine and culture.
 During fall, farmers harvest their crops, including tons and tons of potatoes.
-After WWII, most school children in Norway got a week off school to help the neighboring farm collecting potatoes from the fields.
+Most school children in Norway got a week off school to help collecting potatoes from the fields.
 Some farmers didn’t even have tractors, so a horse would walk the fields dragging a potato collector device.
 Potatoes would spring up from the ground, and children would rush to pick them up.

-The potato holiday slowly, but surely, changed name to the fall holiday (høstferien).
-Nowadays the potato fields are exchanged with vacation hotspots in Southern Europe or mountainous landscapes by the cabin.
-The autumn break is a great opportunity for many families to spend some time together.
-The fall holiday is usually between week 40-42, depending on where in the country you live.
+The potato holiday slowly, but surely, changed name to the Autum holiday (høstferien).
+The Autum break is a great opportunity for many families to spend some time together.
+Schools are closed, and many family take the opportunity to go away.